RobinDimasin/delivery-system/README.md

 ## My Route Manila
 Live preview: [https://my-route-manila.vercel.app/](https://my-route-manila.vercel.app/)

-Finds the shortest path to traverse a sequence of points using Dijkstra or A* Algorithm Also finds a path, not generally the shortest, using Depth-First Search
+Finds the shortest path to traverse a sequence of points using Dijkstra or A* Algorithm.
+Also finds a path, not generally the shortest, using Depth-First Search

 ## Run locally
 Install Dependencies